 Even just deciding to be a mentor can be challenging on multiple levels.
 For any successful entrepreneur it can often be very difficult to acknowledge his/her own experience and competency to guide and advise another person.
-Apart from that, finding the time which should be 100% dedicated to the mentee(s) and followed -through without disturbances, can be quite difficult when managing a busy schedule.
+Apart from that, finding the time for mentoring sessions, where the mentor must be 100% dedicated to the mentee(s) and following up afterwards, can be quite difficult when managing a busy schedule.